Cristina Calderón: Later life

 She was often affectionately known as Abuela Cristina, "Grandma Cristina", or simply Abuela, by locals in her community.
-With her granddaughter Cristina Zárraga and her sister Úrsula Calderón she published a book of Yaghan legends and stories called Hai Kur Mamashu Shis (I Want to Tell You a Story) in 2005.
-Zárraga, along with her husband Oliver Vogel, published Yagankuta, a dictionary and storybook of the Yaghan language, in 2010, based on interviews with Calderón.
+With her granddaughter Cristina Zárraga and her sister Úrsula Calderón she published a book of Yahgan legends and stories called Hai Kur Mamashu Shis (I Want to Tell You a Story) in 2005.
+Zárraga, along with her husband Oliver Vogel, published Yagankuta, a dictionary and storybook of the Yahgan language, in 2010, based on interviews with Calderón.
 A biography of Calderón was published in 2017 titled "Cristina Calderón, Memorias de mi abuela Yagán" by her granddaughter Cristina Zárraga.

 As of May 2019, she was residing in Villa Ukika, near her hometown of Puerto Williams.
 She was the mother of ten children and grandmother to 19 as of 2017.
-Calderon spent her time creating traditional handicrafts and sharing Yaghan culture and language to her family.
-Her daughter Lidia González was elected to represent the Yaghan people in the Chilean Constitutional Convention in 2021.
+Calderon spent her time creating traditional handicrafts and sharing Yahgan culture and language with her family.
+Her daughter Lidia González was elected to represent the Yahgan people in the Chilean Constitutional Convention in 2021.

 She died on 16 February 2022, aged 93, at the Hospital Clínico de Magallanes in Punta Arenas as a result of complications from COVID-19.
 Her death was announced by her daughter, Lidia González, who served as the deputy vice president of the Chilean constitutional convention.
 The governor of the Magallanes Region, Jorge Flies, declared a three-day mourning period for the region after her death, in addition to the communities of Cabo de Hornos and Puerto Williams.
 Gabriel Boric, the president-elect of Chile, stated that her "teachings and struggles from the south of the world, where everything begins, will remain alive forever."

 Honors

-Calderón was recognized by the Government of Chile as the repository and disseminator of the traditional culture and language of the Yaghan people.
+Calderón was recognized by the Government of Chile as the repository and disseminator of the traditional culture and language of the Yahgan people.
 Calderón was officially declared Illustrious Daughter of the Magallanes Region and Chilean Antarctica.
 She was also recognized by the National Council of Culture and the Arts as a Living Human Treasure in the framework of the Convention for the Safeguard of Immaterial Heritage, adopted by UNESCO in 2003.
 Likewise, she was nominated to be one of the fifty heroines in the celebration of the Bicentennial of Chile held in 2010.